 If you’ve been searching online for wildlife opportunities to gain some in-person, practical experience, you may be restricted by the cost or quality of the options out there.
 For this reason, we’ve designed an exclusive package just for those passionate about endangered species that is both affordable and of high quality.
 It’s built around our principles of collaboration, credibility and accessibility by connecting communities and exceptional projects and experts while not sacrificing on some of the fantastic food and accommodation that South Africa has to offer.

-Sunday arrival into Richard’s Bay Airport where you will be collected by our team (please arrive by 14:30pm on your arrival day in order to meet our transfer time).
+Pre-arranged arrival into Durban Airport (or Richard’s Bay Airport when possible) where you will be collected by our team (please arrive by 13:00pm on your arrival day in order to meet our transfer time).

 Contact us for details and coordinating flight arrivals and departures.

 Starting at £120 GBP / $165 USD / *R2350 ZAR (for 2021) per day (2 weeks minimum)

 With Vet Add Ons at £145 GBP / $200 USD / *R2800 ZAR (for 2021) per day (2 weeks minimum)

 *Rate based on required South African Rand and therefore international currencies subject to change.